Allocating Indivisible Goods to Strategic Agents: Pure Nash Equilibria and Fairness: Preliminaries

 When $\mathbf{b}$ is a PNE and the allocation $\mathcal{M}(\mathbf{b})$ has a fairness guarantee, e.g., $\mathcal{M}(\mathbf{b})$ is \efo, we will atribute the same guarantee to the profile itself, i.e., we will say that $\mathbf{b}$ is \efo.

-\begin{rem} The mechanisms we consider in this work run in polynomial time.
+\begin{remark} The mechanisms we consider in this work run in polynomial time.
 However there are computational complexity questions that go beyond the mechanisms themselves.
 For instance, how does an agent compute a best response or how do all the agents reach an equilibrium?
 While we consider such questions interesting directions for future work, we do not study them here and we only focus on the fairness properties of PNE.
 It should be noted, however, that such problems are typically hard.
-For instance, computing a best response for Round-Robin is NP-hard in general \citep{AzizBLM17} (although for fixed $n$ it can be done in polynomial time \citep{XiaoL20}), and we show that the same is true for Mod-Cut\&Choose (Proposition \ref{prop:best-response-hard}). \end{rem}
+For instance, computing a best response for Round-Robin is NP-hard in general \citep{AzizBLM17} (although for fixed $n$ it can be done in polynomial time \citep{XiaoL20}), and the same can be easily shown to be true for Mod-Cut\&Choose via a reduction from the classic PARTITION problem. \end{remark}

-\begin{rem} An easy observation on the main question of this work is that \emph{any} PNE of \emph{any} $\alpha$-approxi\-ma\-tion mechanism for computing \mms allocations is an $\alpha$-\mms allocation.
+\begin{remark} An easy observation on the main question of this work is that \emph{any} PNE of \emph{any} $\alpha$-approxi\-ma\-tion mechanism for computing \mms allocations is an $\alpha$-\mms allocation.
 Indeed, this is true, not only for \mms but for any fairness notion that depends on agents achieving specific value benchmarks that depend on their own valuation function, e.g., it is also true for \prop.
 While this is definitely interesting to note, nothing is known on the existence of PNE of any constant factor approxi\-ma\-tion algorithm for computing \mms allocations in the literature.
 Even for a very simple $1/2$-approximation algorithm that only slightly differs from Round-Robin \cite{AMNS17}, showing that PNE always exist seems very challenging.
-Clearly, an existence result for any such algorithm \citep{KurokawaPW18,AMNS17,BarmanK20,GHSSY21,GargMT19,GargT20} would imply an analogue of Theorem \ref{thm:main_theorem_for_n} for appro\-xi\-mate \mms.
-We see this as another promising direction in line with the research agenda we initiate here. \end{rem}
+Clearly, an existence result for any such algorithm \citep{KurokawaPW18,AMNS17,BarmanK20,GHSSY21,GargMT19,GargT21} would imply an analogue of Theorem \ref{thm:main_theorem_for_n} for appro\-xi\-mate \mms.
+Although in this work we do not consider \emph{mixed} Nash equilibria (MNE), i.e., the generalization of PNE where strategies are distributions over bids and the inequality of Definition \ref{def:PNE} holds in expectation, everything said in this remark could be repeated for MNE and ex-ante $\alpha$-\mms allocations, i.e., allocations where the inequality of Definition \ref{def:MMS} holds in expectation.
+We see all such questions as promising directions in line with the research agenda we initiate here. \end{remark}